domaframework/doma/docs/faq.rst

 Yes, Doma generates the following statements:

+- SELECT
 - INSERT
 - DELETE
 - UPDATE
 - Stored procedure call
 - Stored function call

-Doma doesn't generate SELECT statements but executes arbitrary SELECT statements and maps the results to the Java objects.

-See also :doc:`query/index` for detailed information.

 How are dynamic SQL statements executed?
 ----------------------------------------

-Dynamic SQL statements are built by directives that are represented by the SQL comments.
+There are two ways:

+* The SQL Templates.
+* The Criteria API.

-See also :doc:`sql` for detail information.
+See :doc:`sql` and :doc:`criteria-api` for detail information.

 Does Doma map database relationships such as one-to-one and one-to-many to Java objects?
 ----------------------------------------------------------------------------------------

-No.

-Doma only maps each row of the SQL result set to a Java entity instance.
+Yes.

+Doma provides the Criteria API to map database relationships to Java entities.

+See :ref:`criteria_associate` for detail information.

 Does Doma provide a JDBC connection pooling feature?
 ----------------------------------------------------